 Decide between breast- or bottle-feeding

 Will you breastfeed or feed your baby formula?
+We recommend researching which option fits your needs and lifestyle best before making a decision.
 If you plan to breastfeed, you may want to read about breastfeeding and obtain a breast pump (which should be covered by your health insurance).
 If you choose to feed your child formula, have a supply ready at home for your new baby.

 Attend parenting classes